mgerken86/mgerken86/README.md

 ### :mountain: About Me :
 I am a Full Stack Software Developer from Boulder, Colorado

-- My insatiable curiosity keeps me seeking out puzzles, problems, and challenges that inspire me to find solutions through creativity, critical thinking, perseverance, and collaboration.
-The speed of evolution in the tech industry excites me, and my passion for knowledge motivates me to adapt my skillset to match the demands of the industry.

-- I love riddles, puzzles, and problem-solving (ask me about escape-room boxes!).
+- A Full Stack Software Engineer most at home with the MERN stack and experienced in the full Software Development Life Cycle, from ideation to design to development to maintenance.
+Committed to writing maintainable code for software solutions and improving a product’s functionality.
+Adept at working in team environments and participating in quality assurance activities.
+Possesses a technical foundation, a passion for knowledge, and a love for software development that expedites the learning of new technologies.

-Programming provides the critical thinking that I love, it feels like the closest thing to magic to me; through the power of my mind, I'm able to translate my knowledge of computer languages into a manifestation of my imagination.
+- Programming requires the level of critical thinking that I love, it feels like the closest thing to magic to me; through the power of my mind, I'm able to translate my knowledge of computer languages into a manifestation of my imagination.

 - As a climber, I enjoy breaking large problems into smaller 'moves' and calculating the most efficient way of linking them together.
 I'm inspired by challenge and feel the highest sense of accomplishment from climbs that sometimes take years of pushing my mental and physical limits until I reach the top.
-I get a similar sense of joy from debugging, and most importantly, I am not afraid to fall a thousand times until I find a solution.
+Software development is climbing for my brain.

 ---